schlepfilter/nodp/doc/intro.md

 If events are so central to FRP, let's take a careful look at them, starting with our familiar "clicks on a button" event.

 An event is a list of **ongoing occurrences ordered in time**.
-I can emit only one thing: a value (of some type).
+It can emit only one thing: a value.

 We capture these emitted occurrences only **asynchronously**, by defining a side-effecting operation that will execute when a value is emitted.
 The "listening" to the event is called subscribing.
 The operations we are defining are observers.
 The event is the subject being observed.
 This is precisely the [Observer Design Pattern](https://en.wikipedia.org/wiki/Observer_pattern).